dls-cipher/bitshares-workers-2020/core-part1/2020-core-mini-prelude.md

 1) Team hour reports and code audit will be done once every 3 weeks.
 A single collective team invoice will be issued by the Worker Manager (Milos Preocanin) with previous approval by the Audit Manager (Abit More).

-2) This worker max budget is calculated by the max amount of hours available by each team member.
-All unspent BTS core token will be returned to the reserves.
+2) This worker max budget is calculated by the max amount of hours available by each team member. **All unspent BTS core token will be returned to the reserve pool by appointed escrow**.

 3) Milos Preocanin will be held as the principal responsible contact for this worker, on behalf of “Zavod Premik”.